jbox-web/ajax-datatables-rails/README.md

 * update your views to declare your columns bindings ([See here](#5-wire-up-the-javascript))

+## Documentation version

+This documentation is about the `v1.x.x` release (master branch) of this gem.

+You can still have access to the `v0.4.x` documentation on the [v0.4.x branch](https://github.com/jbox-web/ajax-datatables-rails/tree/v0.4.x).

 ## Installation

 Add these lines to your application's Gemfile: